-In coordination with the Federal Government of Somalia, U.S. Africa Command conducted an airstrike targeting al-Shabaab terrorists in the vicinity of Jilib, Somalia, July 29.
+In coordination with the Federal Government of Somalia, U.S. Africa Command conducted an airstrike targeting al-Shabaab terrorists in the vicinity of Jilib, Somalia, on July 29, 2020.

 “U.S. Africa Command continues to assist the Federal Government of Somalia in disrupting al-Shabaab plans for destruction,” said U.S. Air Force Col. Chris Karns, director of public affairs, AFRICOM.
 “We remain committed to supporting our partners in our mutual fight against violent extremism.”

 The command's initial assessment concluded this airstrike killed one (1) terrorist and wounded one (1) terrorist.
 An al-Shabaab compound was destroyed in the airstrike.

 U.S. Africa Command is aware of reports alleging civilian casualties resulting from this airstrike.
 At this time, U.S. Africa Command currently assesses no civilians were injured or killed as a result of this airstrike.

 As with any allegation of civilian casualties we receive, U.S. Africa Command reviews reasonably available information it has about the incident.
 U.S. Africa Command complies with the law of armed conflict and takes all feasible precautions to minimize risk to civilians.